DrPaulBrewer/html5csv/README.md

 Example 1 will:

 1. create some data
-     * Hello and World as the headings
+     * Hello and World as the column headings
-     * Various characters and their planets as the data.
+     * Various names and their planets as the values.
 1. show how to get this data into CSV.begin()
 2. Create and display an HTML table from the data.
 3. Save the data in browser local storage, so it will still be there tomorrow, or at least for Example 2.